Rubber Molding Guide: Types, Design & Industrial Applications

 Industries Served by Rubber Molding

 Rubber is a unique material that can be tough, sturdy, soft, and elastic.
+Additionally, rubber molding allows for limitless customization and design options.
 So it is no surprise that almost every industry under the sun uses rubber components and parts.
-Additionally, rubber molding allows for limitless customization and design options.

 Engineering-related fields like aerospace rely on the elasticity of molded rubber products for seals and gaskets.
 In contrast, the plumbing industry prefers rubber for its water resistance and tightness.
-Finally, the electronics industry fully uses rubber’s elasticity, water tightness, and insulating properties.

 Here is a simple breakdown of several manufacturing industries that use rubber molding.
 And a few examples of their primary desired rubber property and everyday commercial products.